TVMobile explained

 Terr Chan 1:Channel 37 (602 MHz)

-TVMobile had outdoor-advertising platforms at shopping mall food courts, ferries, academic institutions, taxis and selected SBS Transit buses.
-Broadcasting from 6:00AM to 12:00 midnight (Singapore/Hong Kong time) daily, TVMobile provided an outdoor-advertising medium that scheduled programming according to viewers’ profile and their travelling patterns.
-However, it could only be received with a digital set-top box by home viewers.
+TVMobile had outdoor advertising platforms at shopping mall food courts, ferries, academic institutions, taxis, and selected SBS Transit buses.
+Broadcasting daily from 6:00 AM to 12:00 midnight (Singapore/Hong Kong time), TVMobile provided an outdoor advertising medium that scheduled programming based on viewers' profiles and travel patterns.
+However, it could only be received by home viewers with a digital set-top box.

 History

-Mediacorp began developing the TVMobile service, known as "Digital television on wheels", in 1997.
+Mediacorp began developing the TVMobile service, known as "digital television on wheels," in 1997.

 Programmes